Frequently Asked Questions

 Obtaining Black Belt is not the end of a student's training but rather the beginning of their advanced training; there is always something else to learn.

-If you are new, come to your first class with track pants and a t-shirt that you won't mind getting stretched or ripped (hopefully not).
+If you are new, come to your first class with track pants (no zippers) and a t-shirt that you won't mind getting stretched or ripped (hopefully not).

-Proper hygiene is required: you must be clean and odour free and nails finger-nails and toe-nails are to be cut short.
-Jewellery and watches must be removed during class.
-No singlets or zippers on the mat please.
+Proper hygiene is required: you must be clean and odour free, with finger-nails and toe-nails cut short.
+Jewelry, piercings and watches must be removed during class.

 Once you commit to ongoing training you will be expected to purchase your own gi (training uniform).
 As a courtesy, we have some gi jackets available to borrow for new students.